-And realising that you could do with some help, is actually the first step.
+And realizing that you could do with some help, is actually the first step.

 Even though mental health awareness is improving, there is a still a stigma attached, and there shouldn’t be.

-If we can all continue talking about mental health and the issues surrounding it, maybe we can become more empathic, choose our words more carefully and stop labelling people.
+If we can all continue talking about mental health and the issues surrounding it, maybe we can become more empathic, choose our words more carefully and stop labeling people.

 No one should suffer in silence.
 No one should feel ashamed of speaking up and seeking help.

 Disclaimer: This website does not provide medical advice.
 The information, including but not limited to, text, graphics, images, and other material contained on this website is for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment, and before undertaking a new healthcare regimen, and never disregard professional medical advice or delay in seeking it because of something you’ve read on this website.